Task Force Initiatives

 ** Meetings occur weekly on Thursday mornings from 8am to 9am.

-2. Mary Wakeman, B.C.S. of Heuler-Wakeman Law Group, will be participating in oral argument before the 5th DCA on December 10, 2019, as counsel for AFELA in an Amicus Curiae role in J.N. vs. Department of Children and Families (Case No. 5D18-3084), supporting DCF’s position that a Medicaid applicant’s conversion of cash into a security offered by Coastal Income Properties-Zachary Taylor, LLC, should result in imposition of a penalty against applicant’s eligibility for Medicaid benefits.
-Thank you again, Mary, for your generous contribution of time, effort, talent, and resources, to the Task Force and the common cause in this pro bono representation.
+- Follow Up Report: Mary Wakeman, B.C.S. of Heuler-Wakeman Law Group, appeared at oral arguments before the 5th DCA on December 10, 2019, as counsel for AFELA in an Amicus Curiae role in J.N. vs. Department of Children and Families (Case No. 5D18-3084), supporting DCF’s position that a Medicaid applicant’s conversion of cash into a security offered by Coastal Income Properties-Zachary Taylor, LLC, should result in imposition of a penalty against applicant’s eligibility for Medicaid benefits.
+The court’s decision was favorable, affirming with a written opinion on March 6, 2020, that DCF’s conclusion that a $100,000 transfer to Coastal was not intended to be in exchange for fair market value was supported by substantial, competent evidence.